Best Beginner Guitar – The Ultimate Acoustic & Electric Guitar Buyers GuideGuitarSpotting

 Hello, my name is Fred, and I’ll be your humble narrator as we discuss several acoustic, electric, and acoustic-electric guitars you should consider when looking for a quality starter guitar.

-Full Disclosure: if you buy a guitar by clicking a link in this article, I’ll receive a commission, which would really help out the site.
+Full Disclosure: if you buy a guitar by clicking a link in this article, I’ll receive a commission.
 This won’t add anything to your cost, and you’ll get all the great advantages provided by Amazon, like free (or low-cost) shipping, an excellent return policy, and extremely competitive prices.
-I only recommend guitars that I personally believe provide great sound and excellent value.
+And I’ll only recommend guitars that I personally believe provide great sound and excellent value.

 All the guitars discussed here (with one exception) are currently available for under $500.
 It makes sense that you don’t want or need to break the bank when you’re just starting out.